-where SNR stands for the signal-to-noise ratio, PTX is the effective isotropic radiated power and GRX is the receiver’s antenna gain.
-Both RSSI and SNR are measured by the receiving module; PTX is known, and GRX is 5 dBi for the specific antenna installed in the GW.
+where SNR is signal-to-noise ratio, PTX is the effective isotropic radiated power, and GRX is the receiver’s antenna gain.
+Both the RSSI and the SNR are measured by the receiving module, while the PTX is known, and the GRX is 5 dBi for the specific antenna installed in the GW.